 - IRS Tax Lien Releases – A tax lien is when tax-collecting agency places a lien on your property or assets.
 This can include your home, personal property, and other financial assets.
 Your lawyer may be able to get liens released in a few different ways, including discharges of some of your property.

 - Tax Audit Representation – When the IRS audits your taxes, your financial situation can quickly turn into a nightmare.
 Having a lawyer help you through this situation can give you peace of mind.
 Your lawyer will make certain that your rights aren’t violated and that your tax liability is accurately calculated.

 - IRS Penalty Abatement – In some situations, your stated reason for being behind on your taxes will satisfy the IRS, and the agency may agree to waive or reduce the penalties that have been added to your tax bill.
 This can quickly make your tax situation much easier to handle.

 Getting tax help from a lawyer can reduce the stress and fear you’ve been experiencing.
 Your attorney will listen to all of your concerns, analyze your tax situation, match your situation to a program or solution that will work for you, and help you understand the available options.

 Tax Lien vs. Tax Levy

 There is a difference between a lien and a levy.
 A lien is the government’s way of saying that it has an interest in your property and assets and will maintain that interest until you’ve paid off your tax bill.

 The lien will likely remain attached to your property unless you are able to get it removed.
 After you’ve paid your bill, you can file to have the lien removed.

-A levy, on the other hand, is the government’s way of saying that it’s tired of waiting for you to pay your bill; instead, it is going to actually take control of your property, including your home, and sell the property to pay off your tax debt.
+A levy, on the other hand, is the government’s way of saying that it’s tired of waiting for you to pay your bill; instead, it is going to actually take control of your property, including your home, and sell the property to pay off your tax liability.
 The IRS can levy the following: